atomix/atomix/README.md

 ##### Ephemeral values

-In addition to supporting time-based state changes, `DistributedSet` also supports session-based changes via a configurable [PersistenceLevel](#persistence-model).
-When a value is added to the set with `PersistenceModel.EPHEMERAL`, the value will disappear once the session that created the value is expired or closed.
+In addition to supporting time-based state changes, `DistributedSet` also supports session-based changes via a configurable [PersistenceMode](#persistence-mode).
+When a value is added to the set with `PersistenceMode.EPHEMERAL`, the value will disappear once the session that created the value is expired or closed.

 ```java